adrianauch/Work-Planner-hw/psuedo-code.md

 how to tackle
 1.add current date
-2.HTML to set up conatiners for time blocks
+2.HTML to set up conatiners for time blocks each container needs its own div to hold a text area time and a save button.
 3.format conatiners

 JQuery:
 1.click event - when a user clicks on container they can type in text 2.save button w/ click event to have them store their note 3.color code for past present and future.

+HTML-
+one big container for all of the time

+per time i need div for just that time block then i need a div for the text of the 9 then I need a text are and a button